No one expects to play chess for the first time, go to a tournament, and win.

 So it’s vital to look in which part you have been lucky.

-If you don’t see it, you didn’t learn it.
+So, if you don’t see it, you didn’t learn it.
 And if you don’t learn it, you cannot improve it, double down on it, you can’t leverage it, and you can’t replicate it the next time.

 In this case, you will need the same luck again but it might not happen.